mikhailshilkov/mikhailio-docpad/src/documents/2019/02/pulumi/index.html.md

     1 unchanged
 ```

-It actually detected the exact change that I made, and suggests an update this time.
+It detects the exact change that I made and suggests an update.
 The following picture illustrates how Pulumi works:

 ![How Pulumi works](how-pulumi-works.png)

 <figcaption>How Pulumi works</figcaption>

 `index.ts` in the red square is my program.
 Pulumi's language host understands TypeScript and translates the code to commands to the internal engine.
-As result, the engine builds a tree of resources-to-be-provisioned, the desired state of the infrastructure.
+As a result, the engine builds a tree of resources-to-be-provisioned, the desired state of the infrastructure.

 The end state of the last deployment is persisted in the storage (can be in pulumi.com backend or a file on disk).
-The engine than compares the current state of the system with the desired state of the program, and calculates the delta in terms of create-update-delete commands to the cloud provider.
+The engine then compares the current state of the system with the desired state of the program and calculates the delta in terms of create-update-delete commands to the cloud provider.

 Help Of Types
 -------------

-Now I can proceed to code that defines a Lambda function:
+Now I can proceed to the code that defines a Lambda function:

 ``` typescript
 // Create a Role giving our Lambda access.